ThorsAngerVaNeT/nodejs2021Q4-service/README.md

 ## Running application in Docker

 Run command to build images for application and PostgreSQL, and to create and run containers.
-Docker composer also create two volumes ('logs' and 'database') at your system default folder for Docker's volume (``\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes`` on Windows, ``/var/lib/docker/volumes/`` on Linux).
+Docker composer also create two volumes ('logs' and 'database') at your system default folder for Docker's volume (``\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes`` on Windows, ``/var/lib/docker/volumes/`` on Linux), you also can see volumes at "Volumes" page in Docker Desktop app.

 ```
 docker-compose up